isaureCdB/ProtNAff/README.md

   - Minimal distance of each sub-part to the protein and to cofactors, if < 5 \AA;
   - Parts that had missing atoms in the initial PDB file;
   - Secondary structure (terminal single-stranded parts, hairpin loop, internal loop, junction, double-stranded);
-  - Presence of a stacking interaction with nucleotides at positions n-2, n-1, n+1, n+2, or any position in the sequence.
+  - Presence of a stacking interaction with nucleotides at position n-2, n-1, n+1, n+2 or any position in sequence.

 * Per fragment:
   - Name of the PDB structure it is extracted from;